Kitsu Logo

 cd /opt/zou/

-DB_PASSWORD=mysecretpassword /opt/zou/zouenv/bin/zou create-admin adminemail@yourstudio.com
+DB_PASSWORD=mysecretpassword /opt/zou/zouenv/bin/zou create-admin --password 1SecretPass adminemail@yourstudio.com

 Configuration